sintefenergy/shop-documentation/book/examples/yaml_standard/yaml_standard.md

 The third level, referred to as the “attribute name level”, consists of a set of maps with keys for each defined attributes of its parent object in the case.
 So the second level map “Reservoir1”, under the uppermost key “reservoir”, might contain the keys “lrl”, “hrl” etc

 At the fourth level, the structure and content is defined by the attribute type that is represented.
-Details can be found in [SHOP attribute type formats](#Shop_attribute)
+Details can be found in [](yaml:attributes).

-+++

 ### model example
 The following example is based on a real SHOP YAML case where some attributes and objects have been omitted to give a better overview: